This post has been updated. It was originally published on October 27, 2020.

 If something inside you screams in frustration every time a site asks you to create an account, you’ve probably shut it up by using your Google, Facebook, or Apple account instead.
 It’s an easy solution—so easy, in fact, that we can forget just how many random accounts are linked to our major ones.

-These big platforms allow you to check what apps and sites are linked to them, and from the comfort of their settings menus, you can decide to keep them or revoke access with a single click.
+These big platforms allow you to check what apps and sites are connected to them, and from the comfort of their settings menus, you can decide to keep them or revoke access with a single click.

 As a healthy security habit, you should often take the time to ensure there are no sketchy sites accessing your information.
 Or even platforms you were excited about a couple of months ago and are now the latest name on the dead services list—RIP Quibi.